Pasta Recipes Made Easy

 When I go to Italy, however, I marvel at just how much al dente their pasta is.
 My husband finds it too raw.
 My son on the other hand loves it.
 They really just give the pasta a chance to soften and then remove it from the water.

 I bring a large pan of water to the boil, add salt, and when it's bubbling hard I carefully immerse the pasta into the bubbles, I use a long fork to separate it and swirl it around a bit till it starts to soften.
 I reduce the heat a bit to stop the water from boiling over.
 I wait for about 5 minutes and then start to do taste tests.
 As soon as I can bite into it and it feels a bit floppy, I drain the pasta, add the sauce and serve.
 The smell and the colour changes a bit too.
 I never leave it standing because it will overcook and get soggy.

-Here's the Salmon recipe I promised!
-This recipe is a very simple but absolutely delicious way of preparing a quick and inexpensive meal for the family.
+Here's the smoked salmon recipe I promised.
+This recipe is a very simple but an absolutely delicious way of preparing a quick and inexpensive meal for the family.